AndreyKoudr/TCAD/README.md

 Curves
 ======

-Curves of various kinds, parametric, dependent of one parameter U.
+Curves of various kinds, parametric, dependent of one parameter U. Most operations are linearised.
+Some operations are some n-squared (yet).

 <B>Files</B><br />